Admin-coredensity/bn-techpack-automation/assets/data/secondary-packages/metal-detector-system/description.md

-# The Labeling Machine
+# The Metal Detector System

-The Labeling Machine is designed to accurately apply labels to containers such as bottles, jars, tubes, or cartons.
-It is an ideal choice for industries like food and beverage, pharmaceuticals, cosmetics, chemicals, and packaging, where products require consistent, precise, and professional labeling.
+The Metal Detector System is designed to accurately detect and reject any unwanted metal contaminants from products moving through a production line.
+It is an ideal choice for industries like food and beverage, pharmaceuticals, cosmetics, chemicals, textiles, and packaging, where safety, compliance, and quality control are critical.

-### What is a Labeling Machine?
+### What is a Metal Detector System?

-Labeling Machines are used to apply printed labels onto products or packaging surfaces quickly and efficiently.
-Whether it's a barcode, branding, ingredient list, or compliance label, these machines ensure accurate placement every time.
-They are essential for production lines that demand speed, consistency, and quality control.
+Metal Detector Systems are used to identify metallic contaminants (ferrous, non-ferrous, and stainless steel) in products during production or packaging.
+Whether it's raw materials, finished goods, or bulk-packaged items, these systems ensure that your products meet industry safety standards.
+They are essential for facilities that require consistent inspection, regulatory compliance, and consumer protection.

-### How to Use a Labeling Machine?
+### How to Use a Metal Detector System?

-Labeling Machines are simple to operate and deliver high output with minimal manual effort.
-Here’s how to use one:
+- Metal Detector Systems are easy to operate and require minimal manual intervention.
+Here’s how they work:

-- Place the container (bottle, jar, box, etc.) on the conveyor or designated platform.
+- Place or convey the product through the detection tunnel or platform.

-- Feed the label roll into the machine and set parameters such as label size and position.

-- The machine automatically applies the label as the container moves through or is held in place.

-- Once labeled, the container is ready for the next stage of packaging or shipping.

-- These machines are typically designed for single-operator use and support continuous labeling for fast-paced production lines.
+- The machine scans for metallic contaminants using advanced electromagnetic technology.

+- If metal is detected, the system activates a reject mechanism (e.g., pusher, air blast, or diverter) to remove the affected product from the production line.

+- The product continues to the next stage if no contaminants are found.

+These systems are built for continuous operation and can be managed by a single operator or integrated into fully automated lines.

-### Types of Labeling Machines
+### Types of Metal Detector Systems

-Depending on the product and application method, there are several types of labeling machines available:
+- Depending on the application and type of products being inspected, different types of metal detectors are available:

-Semi-Automatic Labeling Machine – Perfect for small batch operations

-- Automatic Labeling Machine – Ideal for high-speed and large-scale labeling
+- Conveyor-Type Metal Detector – Ideal for packaged and unpackaged products moving on a conveyor belt

-- Top/Bottom Labeling Machine – Applies labels on top or bottom surfaces
+- Gravity-Fed Metal Detector – Designed for powders, granules, and free-flowing bulk materials

+- Pipeline Metal Detector – Best for liquids, sauces, or paste products in pipeline production

-- Wrap Around Labeling Machine – Used for bottles, jars, or cylindrical containers
+- Tablet Metal Detector – Tailored for pharmaceutical tablets or capsules

-- Front & Back Labeling Machine – Labels both sides of flat or round containers

-- Global Packaging Automation – Your Labeling Machine Partner
+- Combination Systems – Integrates metal detection with checkweighers or X-ray inspection for added quality assurance